textioHQ/js-style-guide/README.md

     ```

   <a name="naming--PascalCase"></a><a name="22.3"></a>
-  - [23.3](#naming--PascalCase) Use PascalCase only when naming constructors or classes. eslint: [`new-cap`](https://eslint.org/docs/rules/new-cap.html)
+  - [23.3](#naming--PascalCase) Use PascalCase only when using emotion, naming constructors, react functional components or classes. eslint: [`new-cap`](https://eslint.org/docs/rules/new-cap.html)
-  TODO: react functional components / emotion must be pascal case

     ```javascript
     // bad